Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 The total number of pairs that each player is $\binom{n}{2} = \frac{1}{2} n(n - 1)$.
 This scales quadratically, so if we gave every pair to every student.
 Then as the number of students increases, it'll quickly become infeasible to mark them all.

-However, if we divide all the matchups along all the students, the the number of matchups will scale linearly.
+However, if we divide all the matchups along all the students, the number of matchups will scale linearly.
 Of course this means we'll receive less information.

 | Number of students | $\binom{n}{2}$ | $\binom{n}{2} \div n$   |
 |--------------------|----------------|--------------------------|